alfie-far/steady.zone/src/content/blog/docs-I.md

 ---
+author: Alfie Farren
+pubDatetime: 2024-06-26T00:00:00Z
 title: A Successful Approach to Migrating your API Docs to GitBook
-date: 2024-06-26
-author: Alfie Farren
-postSlug: api-docs-GitBook-fast-pipeline-scalable
+postSlug: api-docs-gitBook-fast-pipeline-scalable
-pubDatetime: 2024-06-26
 featured: true
 draft: false
 tags:
   - Documentation
   - Protected
   - Hosted
   - Auth0
   - Github
   - Actions
   - AWS
   - Integration
   - Postman
   - ApiDog
   - GitBook
 description:
   Apparently this is not quite straight forward without too much effort, firstly when Postman collections are converted to MD or MDX files a lot of compatibility issues and side-effects happen with CLI tools that are used to consume and turn them into static websites.
 ---